 Although postcodes have the sole benefit of allowing drivers to become familiar with their surroundings, this can become a problem when a driver is absent for any reason or when a new driver is hired, causing routes to be reallocated and productivity to suffer.

 Knowing the area well does not imply that you can always predict traffic – roadworks and accidents happen, adding to the journey’s unpredictability.
-Without the need to know the area like the back of your hand, routes optimised without the constraints of postal codes produce far better results.
+Without the need to know the area like the back of your hand, routes optimized without the constraints of postal codes produce far better results.

 These are no longer problems thanks to route optimization software

-Rather than circling the same neighbourhood with a constantly changing number of deliveries, drivers can avoid traffic and efficiently zip from point A to point Z with an optimised journey that considers far more than a postcode.
+Rather than circling the same neighbourhood with a constantly changing number of deliveries, drivers can avoid traffic and efficiently zip from point A to point Z with an optimized journey that considers far more than a postcode.

 There is no need for manual work when using route optimization software to assign equal work to multiple drivers.
 Employers and drivers can rest assured that workloads and working hours will not differ significantly from one day to the next or from one driver to the next.
 While drivers may not become as familiar with areas as they would with more traditional delivery methods, route planners’ increased productivity far outweighs the minor advantage of familiarity.